pulsaracademy/intro-java-notes/java_class_2.md

 Why am I getting a yellow notification?
 Scanner's not closed?
 Why does that matter?

 Answer: It can allow a **resource leak.** Resource leak happens when a program doesn’t release the resources it has acquired.
 As OS have limit on the number of sockets, file handles, etc., thus its extremely important to manage these non-memory resources explicitly.
-So we explicitly call the **close() method** free up resources .
+So we explicitly call the **close() method** free up resources.

 ```java
 sc.close();